Wednesday, 27 February 2019

 It has been a funny old weekend.
 I have felt a bit tired and out of sorts for much of it.
 I have managed to meet my walking target of 5 km per day, but it has felt like a chore and there has been little spring in my step.
 It could be that my energy levels have been left a bit depleted by the cold which I developed during our ski holiday, however the cold has been well and truly over for the last several days I’m glad to say, so maybe it’s not that.*

-* I am however being blamed by James for giving him the cold which he has just started today.
+* I am however being blamed by James for giving him the cold which he has just started today, and which in my opinion he could have picked up anywhere.
 In an attempt to clear my name I messaged Jamie in New Zealand to ask about timings, but he replied I could have been contagious for up to a week after developing symptoms, and that the incubation period for most respiratory viruses can be from 24 to 72 hours.
 Annoyingly, according to those timings I can’t quite prove that James didn’t get it from me!

 Winter walk